techtown-training/microservices-bootcamp/exercise/aws/ecr/pullImageFromRegistry.md

 docker run -d --name FromECR -p 80:80 ${AWS_ACCOUNT_ID}.dkr.ecr.${AWS_REGION}.amazonaws.com/${LAB_NUMBER}-repo/nginx:1.17
 ~~~

+_Note: If there is an issue starting the `FromECR` container because of a port conflict make sure that [k8s/SockShop](../k8s/sockShop.md) is stopped.
+You can find the instruction to stop it at then end of that exercise_

 We should now see the container running with the name "FromECR":

 ~~~shell